baltera/StocksAPI/README.md

     - Only at the **Infrastructure Layer**.

 *Modeling*
-As the  **Domain Layer** objective is, we are going to include here every component that modelates the reality of the business context.
+As the  objective of the **Domain Layer**, here we are going to include every component that modelates the reality of the business context.
 In the case of our Stock API, we defined 3 main classes that can handle the basic information that we are expected to deliver to the end consumer.
 ```
 ├── Stocks.Domain
     ├── Models